awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 Quick Setup completes the following tasks on your behalf:
 + **Creates an IAM role** to allow the Amazon WorkSpaces service to create elastic network interfaces and list your Amazon WorkSpaces directories\.
 This role has the name `workspaces_DefaultRole`\.
 + **Creates a virtual private cloud \(VPC\)**\.
 If you want to use an existing VPC instead, make sure it meets the requirements noted in [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md), and then follow the steps in one of the tutorials listed in [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.
-Choose the tutorial that corresponds to the version of Active Directory that you want to use\.
+Choose the tutorial that corresponds to the type of Active Directory that you want to use\.
 + **Sets up a Simple AD directory** in the VPC\.
 This Simple AD directory is used to store user and WorkSpace information\.
 The directory has an administrator account and it is enabled for Amazon WorkDocs\.
 + **Creates the specified user accounts and adds them to the directory**\.
 + **Creates WorkSpaces**\.
 Each WorkSpace receives a public IP address to provide internet access\.
 The running mode is AlwaysOn\.
 For more information, see [Manage the WorkSpace Running Mode](running-mode.md)\.